Harvesting the crops

 We Make Honey!

 Kuilima Farm is currently home to over half a million bees!
 Purple and blue flowers are honeybees' favorite colors (they see ultraviolet light) so Kuilima Farm with its herbs, fruits and food plant flowers is a great place for honeybees to find nourishment.
 Thanks to a partnership with Hānai Hives, the Kuilima Farm honey recently had its first harvest.
 The Kuilima Farm honey is hand-harvested in small batches with Aloha.
-It’s available for sale at the roadside Kuilima Farm stand, which is open daily 9 a.m. - 5 p.m. on your way to or from Turtle Bay Resort on the mauka side (mountainside) of Kamehameha Hwy.
+It’s available for sale at the roadside Kuilima Farm stand, which is open daily 9 a.m. - 5 p.m. on your way to or from Turtle Bay on the mauka side (mountainside) of Kamehameha Hwy.

 • Each beehive has 40,000 - 60,000 bees.